JrVerbiest/jrverbiest.github.io/README.md

 <br>

 **Engineer & researcher**, +17y experience, with demonstrated history of working in research and industry, from proof of concept (TRL 1-3) to product (TRL 9).
-Currently, senior researcher at [Karel de Grote (KdG) University of Applied Science and Arts](https://www.kdg.be/en), [NxT Media Technology](https://www.kdg.be/en/education/study-programmes-dutch/multimedia-and-communication-technology/multimedia-technology), Campus Hoboken, Antwerp, Belgium.